Kenny-W-C/Full-Stack-React-Projects-Third-Edition/README.md

 ## Running examples

-After cloning, you can run the examples by going to the corresponding folder and following the steps in the README.md there.
+After cloning, you can run the examples by going to the corresponding folder and following the steps in the `README.md` file there.

-For example:
+For example, to go to the `ch1/` folder, execute:

 ```
 cd ch1/
 ```

+Then follow the **Install** and **Start** steps, as explained in the corresponding `README.md` file for each chapter.

 ## Chapters